Consensys/anonymous-zether/README.md

-# ButtletProofPOC
+# BulletProofPOC

-This repo contains a Java-based Bulletproofs service as well as a demo for a private funds transfer system (based on Benedikt Bünz's "Zether protocol"), built on top of Quorum.
+This repo contains a Java-based _Bulletproofs_ service, as well as a demo for a _private funds transfer_ system (based on Benedikt Bünz's "Zether protocol"), built on top of Quorum.

 ### Folders in this Repo